ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

         indicates that the numeric value is to be left-aligned in the field in the commarea

     BASE64
-        indicates that the data is encoded in Base64 format in the XML datastream
+        indicates that the data is encoded in Base64 format in the XML data stream

     OFFSET-LENGTH

     OFFSET-LENGTH-TEXT

     OFFSET-LENGTH-BINARY
         For input-to-commarea conversion, calculates the offset and length of the XML data element identified by the WITH parameter.
-The offset is calculated relative to the start of the XML datastream.
+The offset is calculated relative to the start of the XML data stream.

         For OFFSET-LENGTH-TEXT the offset and length values are stored in the result commarea as two decimal numbers separated by a comma.
 OFFSET-LENGTH is a synonym for OFFSET-LENGTH-TEXT.